IvanFan/skilltree/math/count-primes.md

         return sum(primes)
 ```

+The basic idea is to find all not prime number from 2 to n/2 +1.
+Then mark them as 0.
+Therefore the last part of this array is the count of all prime numbers

 # Sieve of Eratosthenes {#firstHeading}

 In math, this algorithm is a simple algorithm to find all prime numbers update to any given limit